 R and Rstudio

-R is a popular statistical programming language for data science and analytics.
-We rely on Apptainer (formerly Singularity) and Docker containers to deploy R and you can get a refresher on modules and containers.
+R is a popular statistical programming language for data science and analysis.
+To use R on Hyak, we rely on Apptainer and Docker containers to deploy R. You might find a refresher on containers and modules helpful before following these instructions.

 User Environment#

-If you use a non-custom R container you'll likely want to run install.packages() at some point.
+If you use a non-custom R container you'll likely run install.packages() at some point.
 Usually on a non-shared platform like your local setup (where you have full administrative privileges) R will install things into central paths.
-You don't want to do that on HYAK so you need to specify user paths.
+On Hyak, R package libraries are usually installed by default in the user's Home directory, which can be problematic due to the 10GB disk storage limit.
+If this default setting isn't changed, users can quickly run out of storage and inodes in their Home directory and need to re-configure their R environment.

 $ cat ~/.Renviron